 The Bodhisatta was once a lion.
 He lived on the north shore of a lake.
-Hawks, one male and one female, lived on the south and west shores and the male hawk asked the she-hawk to be his wife.
-She wanted to know if he had any friends.
+Two hawks, one male and one female, lived on the south and west shores and the male hawk asked the she-hawk to be his wife.
+First she wanted to know if he had any friends.
 When he answered no, she told him a good husband must have friends to defend against any dangers that arise and she would only marry him if he befriended the osprey that lived on lake’s east shore, the turtle that dwelt on a small island, and the Bodhisatta.
 And so he did.
 Then the hawks built a nest in a tree on a small island and had two young sons.

 The men scrambled back to the island and decided to sleep, then catch the young hawks in the morning.
 This time the she-hawk sent her mate to ask the Bodhisatta for help and he said he would come kill the hunters.
 They saw the Bodhisatta swimming toward them and fled.

 The osprey, turtle, and hawks all joined the Bodhisatta on the island in celebration of their victory.
-The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives none of them did.
+The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives none of them ever did.

 In the Lifetime of the Buddha

 When a poor man proposed to a young woman, she wanted to know if he had any friends that would help them in times of need.
 He had none, so she told him to come back after he had made some.
-So the man began by striking a friendship with the city’s four gatekeepers and then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
+The man began by striking a friendship with the city’s four gatekeepers and then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
 The man then became close to the Buddha’s eighty chief elders and finally the Buddha himself.

 Now known as the “man of many friends,” he wed the woman he had wooed and they received many gifts from the king on down.
 On the seventh day, they invited the Buddha and five hundred disciples to their home and offered them great gifts.
 The Buddha thanked them and gave a sermon, after which the couple had a breakthrough in understanding dharma.